Automatic Differentiation for the Direct Minimization Approach to the Hartree-Fock Method: Results and Discussion

 \subsection{Polyatomic molecules}

 We also applied the methods for calculating the total energies of some small polyatomic molecules.
-The results of polyatomic molecules are shown in Table~\ref{tab:energy} and Figure~\ref{fig:angles}.
-The curvilinear search with Cayley transformation and the augmented Lagrangian method gave almost identical energy as PySCF.
-The curvilinear search was faster than the augmented Lagrangian method, but PySCF was faster than the other methods.
-SCF usually converged less than ten iterations in our results, while the curvilinear search required hundreds of iterations to converge.
-Because the Cayler transformation requires inverse matrix calculation, which requires $O(N^3)$ operations in many implementations, the larger number of iterations resulted in the slower calculation.
+The energies of polyatomic molecules and their computational times are summarized in Table~\ref{tab:energy} and potential energy curves computed as the function of the bond angle of H$_2$O and the dihedral angle of NH$_3$ are shown in Figure~\ref{fig:angles}.
+As shown in Table~\ref{tab:energy}, SCF was the fastest method in all molecules, and the curvilinear search with Cayley transformation was second.
+SCF usually converged in less than ten iterations in our results, while the other methods required hundreds of iterations to converge.
+Because the Cayley transformation requires inverse matrix calculation, which requires $O(N^3)$ operations in many implementations, the larger number of iterations resulted in the slower calculation.
+BFGS subroutine inside the augmented Lagrangian method also requires heavy calculations.
+All three methods resulted in identical energy for all three methods in STO-3G basis set, but the augmented Lagrangian method resulted in higher energy in cc-pVDZ basis set.